 Whether the joint lawsuit will be successful or not remains to be seen, but Wilson and Defense Distributed are clearly intent to move along with their plan to make DIY weapons accessible for all.
 It seems odd that Defense Distributed decided to undercut the August 1 start date and upload the models a few days early.
 Perhaps the multi-state lawsuit and global criticism has caused Wilson and his organization to jump the gun?

-Concerns surrounding the rise of 3D printed guns have been brewing for around five years now, but 2018 seems to be the new boiling point for this issue.
+Concerns surrounding the rise of 3D printed guns have been brewing for over five years now, but the issue seems to have really blown up last year.
 The initial threat of DIY firearms had initially simmered down once the US government forced crypto-anarchist and guns right activist Cody Wilson and his organization Defense Distributed (more about them in our History of the 3D Printed Gun section) to take down 3D gun models from their website in 2013.
 However, a recent court settlement between Wilson and the Trump administration has created a new legal precedent for the blueprints to legally go back online.

 The court settlement states that the ban on these CAD files was in violation of the First Amendment and that the government has been unlawfully censoring Defense Distributed’s right to expression.
 It was also decided that “non-automatic firearms up to .50-caliber” are “not inherently military,” opening the door for DIY firearms like the popular Liberator to return to the public eye.